polhm25/juego-ahorcado-react-native/README.md

 - **Portrait Orientation:** Locked to portrait mode for optimal UX
 - **No External Styling:** Uses only React Native built-in components
 - **Minimal Dependencies:** Only Expo, React, and React Native

-## Getting Help

-For more detailed development guidance, see [CLAUDE.md](CLAUDE.md) which provides architecture overview and development commands.

 ## Language Note